Predicting speech intelligibility from EEG in a non-linear classification paradigm: Introduction

 \section{Introduction}

-Current tests to diagnose hearing loss require the active participation of the person.
+Current tests to diagnose hearing loss require the active participation of the person being tested.
 This can be labor and time-intensive in certain populations or even impossible in others (e.g., young children).
 Furthermore, most tests use artificial stimuli such as tones or clicks, which are not representative of real-world hearing.
 Therefore, there is a need for an objective and automatic measure of speech intelligibility with more ecologically valid stimuli.

 Recently, an objective measure of speech intelligibility has been proposed using EEG or MEG data, based on a measure of cortical tracking of the speech envelope \cite{ding_emergence_2012, vanthornhout_speech_2018, lesenfants_data-driven_2019}.
-Tracking can be measured with 3 groups of models: backward models, forward models and hybrid models.
-In backward models, (linear) regression is used to reconstruct or decode speech features from brain imaging data.
-In contrast, in forward models, the brain response is predicted from one or multiple representations of the presented speech signal \cite{Gillis2021.01.21.427550}.
-The performance of these models is evaluated by correlating the reconstructed target with the real target \cite{crosse_multivariate_2016}.
+Tracking can be measured with 3 groups of models: backward models \cite{crosse_multivariate_2016, vanthornhout_speech_2018, Gillis2021.01.21.427550}, forward models \cite{crosse_multivariate_2016, lesenfants_data-driven_2019} and hybrid models \cite{de_cheveigne_decoding_2018, wong_accurate_2019}.
 While the results for backward and forward models are promising and can be linked to speech understanding \cite{vanthornhout_speech_2018, akbari_towards_2019, iotzov_eeg_2019, lesenfants_predicting_2019}, the variability for repeated measurements is high and the correlation between the reconstructed and stimulus envelope remains low \cite{verschueren_neural_2019}.
-Subject-specific models are more commonly used than subject independent models.
-However, subject independent models are more attractive from an application perspective as no training data should be recorded for evaluation purposes.
+Subject-specific models are more commonly used than subject-independent models.
+However, subject-independent models are more attractive from an application perspective as no training data needs to be recorded for evaluation purposes.

-The third type of model, hybrid models, transform both brain response and stimulus features into a common space.
-After transformation, features are compared with a similarity metric to evaluate model performance (e.g., CCA \cite{de_cheveigne_decoding_2018}).
-While state-of-the-art performance has been achieved with CCA for EEG \cite{wong_accurate_2019, de_cheveigne_decoding_2018}, it is a subject-specific model, and no work has been done yet to relate the results to speech understanding.